Sunday, April 24, 2016

 Zip – 2.0 out of 3 mugs

-There is nothing extraordinary yet has a unique blend to keep interest.
-Carbonation is light.
+There is nothing extraordinary about this beverage, yet it has a unique blend to keep interest.
+The carbonation is light.
 With 42g of cane sugar, I expected a sweeter beverage.
-I would think the ginseng and Clove dampen the sweetness slightly.
+The ginseng and Clove dampen the sweetness slightly.

 Post Consumption Impression – 2.25 out of 3 mugs

 This is a good beverage, with nothing outstanding to set it apart from others.
-At the same time, nothing to make it a less desirable option either.
+At the same time, nothing makes it a less desirable option.

 Would I recommend this at 8.0 out of 12 mugs?

 Overall, I like it and would not hesitate to try it again.
-It did score a little lower than many others; this is because it is a good brew, not great.
+It scored lower than many others because it is a good brew, not great.
 It was rated 12th out of the 25 root beers rated to date.

 No comments: